Aaradhyasonii/Zerodha-inspired-Full-Stack-Trading-Dashboard/README.md

 If you want, I can now give you the **full updated README.md** file with these commands already integrated so you can directly paste it into your repository without editing.
 Do you want me to do that?

+## 🤝 Contributing
+Contributions are welcome!
+If you’d like to improve this project:

+Fork the repo

+Create a new branch

+Commit changes

+Submit a pull request

+## 📜 License
+This project is for educational purposes only and is not affiliated with or endorsed by Zerodha.